Merge two Google sheets: lookup, match and update records

 You will need to copy the INDEX MATCH formula down the column or use the Google Sheets QUERY function as an alternative.

-Merge Google sheets & update cells using QUERY
+3. Use QUERY to merge Google sheets & update cells

 Google Sheets QUERY is the most powerful function in spreadsheets.
-With this thing in mind, it's no surprise it offers a way to kind of merge tables — match & merge values from different sheets.
+So it's no surprise it offers a way to merge two or more Google sheets (match & update values).

 Tip.
 If you've never used Google Sheets QUERY before, this tutorial will get you through its peculiar language.

-What should the QUERY formula look like to update the Stock column with the actual data?
+How do you use it to merge two sheets and update the Stock column with the actual data?

-• Google Sheets QUERY looks at my lookup sheet (Sheet1 with the records I need to pull to my main table)
+1. Google Sheets QUERY looks at my lookup sheet — Sheet1 — since there are records I want to pull to my main table.

-• and returns all those cells from column C where column B matches berries in my main table
+2. And returns all those cells from column C only where column B matches berries in my main table.

-Let me just lose those errors for cells without matches:
+Additionally, let me just lose those errors for cells without matches using IFERROR:

 Well, that's better :)

-Merge tables from different Google spreadsheets — IMPORTRANGE function
+4. Merge Google sheets from different files — IMPORTRANGE function

 There's one more function I'd like to mention.
-It's important because it lets you merge sheets that reside in different Google spreadsheets (files).
+It's important because it lets you merge multiple sheets even from different Google spreadsheets (files).

 The function is called IMPORTRANGE: